DevXStar/Knowledge-Hub/README.md

 # Knowledge-Hub
 - Welcome to the Repository!
-This app for made to provide the user some knowledge about various tchnologies out there.
+This app was made to provide the user some knowledge about various technologies out there.

 ## Contents
 - The app contains information about: